Rachel McAdams: 2011–2014: Work with auteurs

 In 2011, McAdams starred in Woody Allen's fantasy romantic comedy Midnight in Paris with her Wedding Crashers co-star Owen Wilson and Michael Sheen.
 The film opened the 2011 Cannes Film Festival.
 McAdams played Inez, the shrewish fiancée of Wilson's character Gil.
 Allen wrote McAdams' part for her, after hearing "glowing reports" from his friend and her former co-star Diane Keaton.
 He said that he was "crazy about Rachel" and wanted to give her the opportunity to play something other than "beautiful girls".
 The film was shot on location in Paris and McAdams has said that the experience "will always have a great place in my heart".
-Hadley Freeman The Guardian criticized that she "has morphed from the sweet thing in Wedding Crashers to the dream-crushing bitch that, according to American comedies, women become once they ensnare their man".
+The Guardian criticized that she "has morphed from the sweet thing in Wedding Crashers to the dream-crushing bitch that, according to American comedies, women become once they ensnare their man".
 Richard Corliss of Time "felt sorry for McAdams, whose usually winning presence is ground into hostile cliché".
 However, Kenneth Turan of the Los Angeles Times felt she "deftly handles a part that is less amiable than usual for her" and A. O. Scott of The New York Times found her "superbly speeded-up".
 It became Allen's highest-grossing film ever in North America and was the most commercially successful independent film of 2011.
 With a production budget of $17 million, the film has grossed over $151 million worldwide.
 McAdams, along with six other members of the cast, received a Screen Actors Guild Award for Outstanding Performance by a Cast in a Motion Picture nomination.
 Allen won the Academy Award for Best Original Screenplay and the film itself was nominated for three other Academy Awards, including Best Picture.